Timidfang123X/Penalty-Shootout/README.md

 A fun and interactive React-based penalty shootout game where you take on the role of a soccer player trying to score against a goalkeeper in a best-of-5 series.

+**Try it out live:** [https://penalty-shootout-tawny.vercel.app/](https://penalty-shootout-tawny.vercel.app/)

+Experience the game immediately without any setup required.
+Challenge yourself to beat the goalkeeper in this exciting penalty shootout!

 ## Features

 - **Interactive Goal Graphics**: Beautiful soccer goal with realistic net and posts